Web HostingDecember 16, 2025 199 views

 If your DNS is managed elsewhere (Cloudflare, OVH, Gandi, etc.), you need to add the records manually.

-Step 1: Retrieve Values from cPanel
+Step 1: Retrieve Values in cPanel

 1. Go to EmailEmail Deliverability